e271828e/Flight.jl/docs/notes/design/framework_spec.md

-**Why once-per-event rather than a round cap.** Termination becomes structural — rounds are bounded by the number of declared events, with no arbitrary K knob — and a livelock (two FSMs toggling each other) resolves deterministically into "each fired once, quiescence, re-fire next boundary," i.e. degrades to Tier-1 granularity instead of burning a budget and erroring.
-The cost: an event legitimately re-enabled within the same boundary waits one step — accepted at the same granularity Tier 1 accepts physical re-crossings, and flagged when it occurs (a runtime warning, §15.2).
+**Why once-per-event rather than a round cap.** Termination becomes structural — rounds are bounded by the number of declared events, with no arbitrary K knob — and a livelock (two FSMs toggling each other) resolves deterministically into "each fired once, quiescence, re-fire next boundary," i.e. degrades to boundary granularity instead of burning a budget and erroring.
+The cost: an event legitimately re-enabled within the same boundary waits one step — accepted at the same granularity boundary detection accepts physical re-crossings, and flagged when it occurs (a runtime warning, §15.2).

-**Guard baselines and firing semantics.** "Newly-fired" means precisely this: an event fires at a boundary iff its condition (§2.1: predicate true, or `σ ≥ 0`) is observed holding in some iteration round, its **baseline** — the previous boundary's quiescent sample — was not-holding, and it has not yet fired this boundary.
-The baseline lives in **loop state, per event**, updated at each boundary's quiescence from the final post-iteration samples.
+**Guard priors and firing semantics.** "Newly-fired" means precisely this: an event fires at a boundary iff its predicate (§2.1: the `Bool` form true, or `σ ≥ 0`) is observed holding in some iteration round, its **prior** — the previous boundary's quiescent sample — was not-holding, and it has not yet fired this boundary.
+The prior lives in **loop state, per event**, updated at each boundary's quiescence from the final post-iteration samples.
 It is detection bookkeeping, not model memory — correctly *not* in `z`: not captured, not traced, reconstructed deterministically.
-A condition that holds and *keeps* holding fires once, at the boundary where it first held — sticky flags do not re-fire every boundary. **Boundary zero establishes the baseline as nothing-holds**, so an authored condition already in holding territory fires at `t₀` — §16.5's behavior, derived rather than asserted — and a warm restart (`init!` re-runs boundary zero, §16.5) re-baselines from
+A predicate that holds and *keeps* holding fires once, at the boundary where it first held — sticky flags do not re-fire every boundary. **Boundary zero establishes every prior as not-holding**, so a predicate already holding in the authored state fires at `t₀` — §16.5's behavior, derived rather than asserted — and a warm restart (`init!` re-runs boundary zero, §16.5) resets the priors from
-scratch: conditions true in the newly applied state fire again at the new `t₀`.
+scratch: predicates holding in the newly applied state fire again at the new `t₀`.

 **Ticks stay outside the iteration, after quiescence.** The two possible couplings